thania-abrahams/cypress-testing/README.md

 ### cypress/fixtures/data.json
-You can use fixtures to store sets of data ie. json objects, images, mp3s etc. and than access them when needed
+You can use fixtures to store sets of data ie. json objects, images, mp3s etc. and than access them when needed.
+Below is an example of using a fixture to intercept an API request:

 <div align="center">
   <img src="readme-images/fixtures.png" width="500" title="case studies list">